elugens/hello-javascript/docs/general-javascript-questions/advanced-functions/advanced-arrow-functions.md

 ---

-### Explain why you cannot use the new.target keyword with Arrow Functions?
+### Why can’t you use the `new.target` keyword with Arrow Functions?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The reason you cannot use the new.target keyword with Arrow Functions is that it has no constructor, [[Construct]] internal method.
+Arrow functions don't support the new.target keyword because they're not meant for constructing objects.
+They're designed for simplicity and inheriting "this", making them unsuitable as constructor functions.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />